waleed399/flask-aws/README.md

 ### 1. Launch EC2 Instance

 1. Open the [AWS Management Console](https://aws.amazon.com/).
+2. Sign in to the AWS console
-2. In the search bar, type `EC2` and select it.
+3. In the search bar, type `EC2` and select it.
-3. Click on `Launch Instance`.
+4. Click on `Launch Instance`.

 ### 2. Configure Instance Details